 The choices you made yesterday, voluntary or otherwise, have landed you where you are today, and the choices you are making today will dictate your tomorrow.
 Karmic balance is the toll you pay for the choices you made in the past.
 Hence, it is paramount that you pay attention to your present actions, your present thoughts, and the range of choices available in the future is a direct function.
 It is a derivative of your present actions, your future, well, your life, in fact, depends on it.
 To further learn about the different types of karma which contribute to your karmic account, read more here.

 I have done some bad things in life.
-How can I clean up my karmic deeds to balance my karmic account?
+How can I clean up my karmic deeds to balance and bring karmic meaning to my life?

 Out of ignorance or arrogance, we all seem to have said or done things we wish we hadn’t.
 Doing bad karma does not necessarily make one bad though.
 Often, good people end up doing bad things and the so-called bad people do plenty of good too.
 A mere bad thought or action does not make you inferior.
 Instead, what shows the inferiority of consciousness is when we don’t have the courage to admit that yes I messed up and I am sorry about it.
 Read more here.